-Unfortunately, the numerous current American versions of cheesecake use packaged ‘cream cheese’ and it has been adopted by bakers all around the world and is far from the delicious, often less refined-looking, traditional cheesecakes of the Mediterranean.
-See also my old recipe for myzithra (ricotta) and feta cheesecake.
+Unfortunately, the numerous current American versions of cheesecake use packaged, tasteless ‘cream cheese’ and that version has been adopted by bakers all around the world, as well as in Greece.
+These American-inspired cheesecakes, are far from the delicious, if less refined, traditional fresh-ricotta desserts of the Mediterranean.
+I insist on making my cheesecake with real cheese, and you can see my version of myzithra (ricotta) and feta cheesecake.

 For TWO 8-inch cakes